Shunsuke Kikuchi: Retirement and death

 Kikuchi ceased composing music in 2017, when he stated that he was taking a break to be treated for an illness.
 Kikuchi died while being treated for pneumonia in a hospital in Tokyo on 24 April 2021.
 His death was announced four days later.

 Awards

-In 1983 Kikuchi was nominated for the Japan Academy Prize for Music for his work on The Gate of Youth and To Trap a Kidnapper.
+In 1983 Kikuchi was nominated for the Japan Academy Prize for Music for his work on The Gate of Youth: Part 2 and To Trap a Kidnapper.
 He received an Award of Merit at the 2013 Tokyo Anime Awards.

 Kikuchi has won several annual awards from the Japanese Society for Rights of Authors, Composers and Publishers based on the royalties he earned from his works in the previous year.
 He won the International Award, which is based on foreign income, in 1983 (UFO Robot Grendizer), 1989 (UFO Robot Grendizer), 2008 (Dragon Ball Z), 2010 (Doraemon), 2012 (Doraemon), 2015 (Dragon Ball Z), 2016 (Kiteretsu Daihyakka), 2018 (Dragon Ball Z), and 2019 (Dragon Ball Z).
 He came in second in overall royalties in 2004 (Dragon Ball Z).
 In 2015, he received a lifetime achievement award at the 57th Japan Record Awards.